Parent Governor Vacancy

 I am writing to inform you that there is one vacancy on our school’s Governing Body for a parent governor.
 We are seeking nominations for parents interested in taking up this role.
 Parent governors are elected by the parents or carers of children attending the school.
 All parents or carers of children attending the school are entitled to propose or second candidates and vote.

 Nomination papers for this purpose and relevant notes can be downloaded by clicking on the links below.
 If you would like a paper copy of these documents, then please contact school reception.
 New governors will be the subject of a vetting procedure before confirmation of their appointment.

 The completed nomination papers must be returned to St Mary and St Peter Catholic Primary School, marked ‘Parent Governor’ by:

 If a ballot is necessary, it will be by “postal” ballot and your child will be asked to deliver and return your voting (ballot) paper.
 One ballot paper per parent or carer is allowed, irrespective of how many of your children attend the school.
 Ballot papers must be returned in sealed envelopes to the school no later than 12 noon on Friday 30th November 2018, which will be the ‘date of the election’ if necessary.

 Being a governor can be very enjoyable and worthwhile.
 More information is given in the notes on the website, and you are advised to read them carefully before taking part in the election.

 Thank you for your interest and involvement in this important process.
 If you have any queries regarding this election, please contact me at the school.

 We have an extremely dedicated and committed governing body who work tirelessly for the benefit of all within the school community.
-Each governor has their own individual role and responsibility which they fulfill in many different ways.
+Each governor has their own individual role and responsibility which they fulfil in many different ways.
 Each class has a governor buddy who regularly visits school to support the children in their learning.

 The role of the Governors